ismailabashidze/shekar-sokhan/layers/documentation/content/documentation/60.reference/1.base/dropdown.md

 components:
   - BaseDropdown
   - BaseDropdownItem
-  - BaseDropdownDivide
+  - BaseDropdownDivider
-description: Dropdowns are used to display multiple options after a user interaction.
+description: Dropdown are used to display multiple options after a user interaction.
 Customize how they look and feel using the available props.
 icon:
   src: /img/illustrations/components/dropdown-icon.svg
   srcDark: /img/illustrations/components/dropdown-icon.svg